Dr Praveetha Patalay on where we are with mental health research and COVID-19

-Patalay: The Study is examining several themes, some of which are directly related to Covid, such as vaccinations and Long Covid, and some which are more broadly related to the wider impacts of the pandemic.
-We are examining the impact of Covid on both population mental health and on particular groups that were most impacted.
-We are also looking at what might have helped maintain good mental health and the mental health consequences of Long Covid.
+Patalay: The Study is examining several themes, some of which are directly related to COVID, such as vaccinations and Long COVID, and some which are more broadly related to the wider impacts of the pandemic.
+We are examining the impact of COVID on both population mental health and on particular groups that were most impacted.
+We are also looking at what might have helped maintain good mental health and the mental health consequences of Long COVID.

 The project is exciting because it involves over a dozen longitudinal cohorts and uses electronic health records, which give us a high coverage of the population but also allows us to triangulate data and account for different kinds of biases across data sources.
-The goal is to examine the electronic health records over the long-term to see whether people who suffer from Covid have higher or distinct mental health difficulties, while the population-based cohorts will give us a better idea of the whole distribution of distress, as well as the social and economic determinants of these.
+The goal is to examine the electronic health records over the long-term to see whether people who suffer from COVD have higher or distinct mental health difficulties, while the population-based cohorts will give us a better idea of the whole distribution of distress, as well as the social and economic determinants of these.

 COVID-MINDS: What do you think are the main lessons that we've learned about how the pandemic has affected population mental health?